-These seven pieces of good advice and inspirational quotes will help you - to stay calm, gain perspective, increase positivity and overcome the unruly 'monkey mind.'
+These seven pieces of good advice and life advice quotes will help you to stay calm, gain perspective, increase positivity and overcome negative thoughts.
 They continue to help me every day.

-Throughout my 43 years of life, I have received so many valuable piece of positive life advice from friends and experts.
+Throughout my 43 years of life, I have received so many valuable pieces of good advice from friends and experts.
 In addition to all of this, I picked up many mindset-changing statements as part of my coaching and NLP training.

-I would like to share with you the best advice I ever heard and hope it will help you also in navigating life and all the circumstances you experience.
+I would like to share with you my favourite pieces of life advice to help you navigate life and all the circumstances you experience.

-From everything I have heard or tried, these seven inspiring quotes, statements, adages and phrases are the best life advice ever.
+From everything I have heard or tried, these seven inspiring quotes, statements, adages and phrases are the best life advice:

 Best life advice no. 1 - "This too shall pass"